amandabee/CUNY-data-storytelling/assignments/highcharts.md

 If you get stuck, leave a comment here.
 Give us all the URL of the last good working copy (the one you saved) and a new fiddle URL that shows the version that didn't work out so well.
 Tell us what you were trying to accomplish.

+## Embedding a Chart
+When you're ready to embed a chart, JSFiddle's build in iframe tool is handy, but in the long run it isn't what you want.

 ## Good questions
 **Is Highcharts free? **It is available free of charge [under some circumstances](http://shop.highsoft.com/faq#what-is-non-commercial), but it isn't [free](http://www.gnu.org/philosophy/free-sw.html) and [open source](http://opensource.org/osd-annotated) software.
 If you develop a Highcharts based chart for a site that is commercial and doesn't already have a Highcharts license, they will have to [purchase a license](http://shop.highsoft.com/highcharts.html).

 **How do I embed this on my story?** We'll walk through this in class next week.
 If you want to use a Highchart for your current story and I didn't already show you how to embed it, let me know and I'll give you a clunky workaround until next week.